snimu/blog/contents/modded-nanogpt-valembs/article.md

 The two conclusions I can draw are that (1) the early value embeddings are definitely valuable and (2) the more of them are removed, the worse the result.

 How about removing full value embeddings?
-So removing the shared value embedding from layers 0 and 13, or 1 and 14, or 2 and 15; this time compared to removing layers 0 and 1 (because that's also not adding value embeddings at two layers, but it keeps all the parameters):
+Meaning removing the shared value embedding from layers 0 and 13, or 1 and 14, or 2 and 15; this time compared to removing layers 0 and 1 (because that's also not adding value embeddings at two layers, but it keeps all the parameters):

 ![6, 8, 9, 10, 13](images/6-8-9-10-13-time-1200-1500.png)